Introduction

 • Some of the common logic micro-operations are AND, OR, NOT or Complement, Exclusive OR, NOR, and NAND.
 In many computers only four: AND, OR, XOR (exclusive OR) and complement micro-operations are implemented.

-There are following types of logic micro-operation needed to be performed on different types of data manipulation –
+There are the following types of logic micro-operations that need to be performed on different types of data manipulation –

 (a) Selective Set